evrenvural/altogic-authentication/README.md

 export default SignUpView
 ```

 The signIn function works very similarly to signUp.
-It generates a token and wants you to store it.
+It generates a session token to use for further queries.

 ```javascript
 import React, { useState } from "react"